Georgina in action

 One of the challenges I often saw was the disconnect between what a patient needed and what services were available to them through Medicare once they were discharged, which greatly highlighted the spaces in which inequities can and do occur.
 If you ever want to learn how to use a medical product in a multitude of ways, ask a GP nurse!

 - Learn a wide variety of skills

 GP nurses wear a lot of different hats and learn the skills to go along with them.
 Immunisations, single slab plastering, suturing, ear syringing, and much more on top of general nursing skills.
 If you want to learn something new that you might not get to elsewhere, GP nursing might just be the perfect place for you!

 In nursing, it is not often that the majority of our patients are healthy.
 In my undergrad degree, there was a lot of emphasis on hospital and post-admission community nursing focusing on how we look after patients during and after hospital stays.
 It was only once I worked in a GP that I learned how nurses keep our patients out of hospital – whether that be by encouraging elderly patients to get vaccinated, providing long term wound care or assessing deterioration in their health by providing annual screening and check-up services.

 Additionally, GP nursing is one of the few settings in which you can really see the long-term impact that health care has on a patient and the limitations that health needs such as daily wound dressings or regular depot injections place on people’s lives – something which will serve you well in any context you practice in.

 So, if you are a nursing student preparing to go on placement this year, consider requesting a GP setting and if you are allocated one, be open to it!
 I promise it will make you a better nurse than you would have been without it.

-By Georgina Rudken MACN (Undergraduate)
+By Georgina Rudken MACN(Student)